SoftUni-Internal/interactive-content/EN/00-Final-Exam/06-Problem-06.md

 # Description

-Write a program that tracks your team's performance at a Christmas charity tournament.
+Create a function that tracks your team's performance at a Christmas charity tournament.

-Every day you get game names next to the `Finish` command.
+Every day you get game names until the `Finish` command.

-By winning each game you win **$20 for charity**.
+By winning each game, you win **$20 for the charity**.

 You need to calculate how much **money you earned at the end of the day**.